Download.it search icon

 Pros

-• Simple and Advanced modes cater to different skill levels
+• Simple and Advanced modes for varying experience levels

 Cons